 When this checkbox is checked, the region constraints are applied to routing, in addition to placement.
-The routing behavior is summarized in Table 5-1 for each type of user region.
+The routing behavior is summarized in Table 4-1 for each type of user region.

-Table 5-1 • Routing Behavior Inside User Regions with Constrain Routing Enabled
+Table 4-1 Routing Behavior Inside Use er Regions with Constrain Routing Enabled routing Benavior 113146 03 i negiona witi 00113014111 Routing LIIUDICU

 Region Type Routing Behavior Inclusive For all nets internal to the region (the source and all destinations belong to the region), routing must be inside the region (that is, such nets cannot be assigned any routing resources that are outside the region or cross the region boundaries).
 Nets not internal to the region can use routing resources within the region.
-Exclusive For all nets internal to the region (the source and all destinations belong to the region), routing must be inside the region (that is, such nets cannot be assigned any routing resources that are outside the region or cross the region boundaries).
+Exclusive • For all nets internal to the region (the source and all destinations belong to the region), routing must be inside the region (that is, such nets cannot be assigned any routing resources that are outside the region or cross the region boundaries).
 Nets without pins inside the region cannot be assigned any routing resources that are outside the region or cross region boundaries).
 Empty No routing is allowed inside the Empty Region.
 However, local clocks and globals can cross empty regions.